 It is possible for individuals to file for bankruptcy without the help of an attorney.
 Nevertheless, having the advice of an experienced bankruptcy attorney is highly recommended because filing involves both careful preparation and a thorough understanding of the legal issues involved.
 I have seen too many pro se debtors make critical mistakes which result in losing their homes and other valuable assets; therefore, it is essential to hire a lawyer who understands the complexities of the bankruptcy code.

-If your are looking for a bankruptcy attorney near you, our office is conveniently located in Mount Laurel, New Jersey.
-Our practice serves residents of Camden, Burlington and Gloucester Counties plus all other counties in southern and central New Jersey.
+If you are looking for a bankruptcy attorney near you, our office is conveniently located in Mount Laurel, New Jersey.
+Our practice serves residents of Camden, Burlington and Gloucester Counties plus all other counties in southern and Central New Jersey.